Peter Vaz Nunes

 He now works on commission, makes free work and creates special projects like: "Background?
 What background?", a project he created and showed in 2013, consisting of 12 huge portraits (100x140cm) of men and women from various cultural backgrounds.
 The background on the painting was left completely white to emphasize that it is all about people and backgrounds are not important.

 "When the observer, looking at the portraits, is touched by the beauty of each of the portrayed and is no longer occupied by their backgrounds, my project has succeeded."

-Recently, he has started the Espiro Art Collective together with a poet and a composer/singer to combine different art forms.
+Recently, he has started the Espiro Art Collective together with a poet to combine different art forms.